turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ## Check for Understanding

-Now that you've completed the lesson, please submit this [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6). **Completion of this exit ticket is required for your professional development this module.**
+1. Now that you've completed the lesson, please submit this [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6). **Completion of this exit ticket is        required for your professional development this module.**
+2. Use the following [Resume Checklist](https://docs.google.com/document/d/1ll53JV8Jt5eveSjdvklUUNQfuYCzHV15TcoOzzk1iDY/edit) to help guide a complete       version of your technical resume.
+3. When you have a completed resume, use [JobScan](https://www.jobscan.co/) to upload your resume and a job posting to see how ready your resume is for that posting.

 ## Due Dates & Reminders
 * Complete the [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6) for this lesson by **EOD Friday of Week 1.**

-* Items to be completed by end of Module 3:
-  * Resume draft completed by end of week 5
-  * LinkedIn is checked by end of week 2
-  * Cover letter draft reviewed by peers in week 5 homeroom groups
-  * Optional draft of terminal portfolio submitted
-  * Complete end of mod self-evaluation survey by EOD Friday Week 5

  Check out PD office hours or contact the Career team for questions and support!